-Fast-growing & multi-award-winning e-commerce company on a mission to save people money on today's top brands
+On a mission to save people money on big brands

-At the 2016 UTV Business Eye Awards, Chris Martin won the award for 'Young Business Personality of the Year' which recognises his achievement and dynamism in e-commerce having founded the company aged 20, while Ozaroo won the Highly Commended award for 'Best Online Company of the Year'.
-For the past three years in a row, Ozaroo has earned awards from Deloitte, recognising the brand as one of the fastest-growing technology companies in Ireland.
+Managing director Chris Martin won the award for 'Young Business Personality of the Year' at the 2016 UTV Business Eye Awards, which recognises his achievement and dynamism in the retail industry having founded the company aged 20.
+For the past 4 years in a row, the company has also won awards from Deloitte, recognising Ozaroo as one of the fastest-growing technology companies in Ireland, ranking 3rd fastest in Ireland in the most recent Fast 50 list.

-Passionate about saving people money and delivering a world-class shopping experience, Ozaroo is proud to offer low prices on today’s leading and most-loved brands.
-Every product shown for sale is kept in stock in the company’s warehouses and is ready for dispatch to customers anywhere in the world.
+On its mission to save people money, Ozaroo is proud to offer some of the lowest prices available anywhere on in-demand, quality products.
+Everything shown for sale on our website is kept in stock in the company’s distribution centres and ready for dispatch to customers anywhere in the world.
 As soon as a customer places an order, the fulfilment process is begun and the order printed, picked, carefully packed, quality-checked and dispatched.
-The order is then in the hands of the customer within a few days.
+The order is then in the hands of the customer within a day or two.

 Working in part-time jobs throughout school and university, Chris used these savings (a few thousand pounds) to invest in starting a company and meeting all of the costs involved.
-Successful from the outset, Chris' philosophy has been to continually reinvest profits into creating new jobs, new brands, product lines and technologies.
+Successful from the outset, Chris' philosophy has been to continually reinvest profits into creating new jobs, new brands, product lines, technologies and ideas.

 "I worked in part-time jobs from the age of 13 and throughout my teenage years and even ran a sweet shop from my locker in school.
 I was interested in computing and computer games and started selling some of my old games and pieces of hardware on eBay,” says Chris, who was still living at home at the time when he founded the company in 2010, operating it out of his bedroom at his mum’s house.
 The company now operates from state-of-the-art headquarters and distribution centres in County Antrim, employing and sustaining livelihoods of many people from local communities.